quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/Game-Engine-Architecture_processed/geaa_part45_5.4_Quaternions.md

 :p How can a line segment be represented parametrically?
 ??x
-A line segment can be represented parametrically by \(P(t) = P0 + tu\), where \(t\) ranges from 0 to the length of the segment (L).
+A line segment can be represented parametrically by $P(t) = P0 + tu $, where $ t$ ranges from 0 to the length of the segment (L).
 Alternatively, it can also be written as:
 ```java
 P(t) = P0 + t(L), where 0 <= t <= 1.
 ```
-The second format normalizes \(t\) between 0 and 1, making it convenient for calculations.
-This ensures that the parameter \(t\) always varies from 0 to 1 regardless of the length or orientation of the line segment. x??
+The second format normalizes $t $ between 0 and 1, making it convenient for calculations.
+This ensures that the parameter$t$ always varies from 0 to 1 regardless of the length or orientation of the line segment. x??

 ---